Romerito (footballer, born 1977)

-Antonio Manuel Ruiz Fernández (born 20 February 1977), commonly known as Romerito, is a Spanish retired footballer who played mainly as a defensive midfielder, and is the current manager of Real Balompédica Linense.
+Antonio Manuel Ruiz Fernández (born 20 February 1977), commonly known as Romerito, is a Spanish retired footballer who played mainly as a defensive midfielder, and is a current manager.

 Playing career

 Born in Seville, Andalusia, Romerito started his career with local side CD Cabecense before moving to Xerez CD in 1997.
 Initially assigned to the reserves, he was exclusively used in the main squad, making his professional debut on 14 September 1997 by coming on as a half-time substitute for Fernando Román in a 0–0 Segunda División away draw against CD Logroñés.

 In 1999, Romerito signed for RCD Mallorca, and was assigned to the B-team in Segunda División B. He made his first team – and La Liga – debut on 17 January 2000, starting and scoring the opener in a 1–2 loss at Real Madrid.

 In 2001, Romerito agreed to a deal with Recreativo de Huelva in the second division, but left for Hércules CF in the following January after being rarely used.
 He would resume his career mainly in the third level in the following years, representing CF Extremadura, SD Compostela, Écija Balompié, Linares CF, Águilas CF, Deportivo Alavés, Lucena CF, Real Balompédica Linense and Atlético Sanluqueño CF.

 In August 2013, Romerito joined Xerez Deportivo FC, and helped the club in three consecutive promotions to Primera Andaluza before retiring in June 2016, aged 39.